mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

 you need to do; just enter the command for your job and it should run.

 You still need to submit jobs to the scheduler to have them run on one of the compute nodes.
 So you will probably want to submit a batch job script via the `{{ site.sched_submit }}` command.
 Now since we are in the `lesson-files` directory we are going to create a new directory to work in.
-The new directory is going to be called `serial` and after we create we are going to copy the pi-serial.py script into there, and then `cd` into `serial`
+The new directory is going to be called `serial` and after we create it, we are going to copy the pi-serial.py script into there, and then `cd` into `serial`.

  ~~~~
  {{ site.host_short_prompt}} lesson-files]$ mkdir serial